Zilliqa/zilliqa-developer/devops/aws-bastion.md

 Steps for the user to be added:

 1. In the AWS applications page, click "Command line or programmatic access" for the correct role (e.g., `Cloud9User`) and account.
-2. Retrieve the AWS environment variables and export to local machine
+2. Retrieve the AWS environment variables and export to a terminal session on your local machine or other Cloud9 bastions.
 3. Execute `aws sts get-caller-identity` to get the following:

 ```Shell